Layla: Critical reception and legacy

 In 1972, "Layla" was one of the most performed songs of the year, and was already considered a "rock standard".
 With its re-release in 1982, the song was again praised.
 It is featured on a number of "greatest ever" lists.
-The song was chosen by the Rock and Roll Hall of Fame as one of its "500 Songs that Shaped Rock and Roll", and Rolling Stone ranked the song at number 27 on their list of "The 500 Greatest Songs of All Time".
+The song was chosen by the Rock and Roll Hall of Fame as one of its "500 Songs that Shaped Rock and Roll", and Rolling Stone ranked the song at number 27 on their 2004 list of "The 500 Greatest Songs of All Time".
 The Recording Industry Association of America ranked "Layla" at number 118 on their Songs of the Century on 7 March 2001.
 Music critic Dave Marsh placed the tune at number two in his "Best Singles of the Year 1972" compilation.

 With its reworking in 1992 for the Unplugged album, "Layla" became an all-time hit song, as it won the Grammy Award for Best Rock Song in 1993, and was broadcast nonstop in 1992 and 1993 on the radio, in stores, and on television around the globe.
 In 1992, "Layla" was the most performed song of the year, and won a BMI Broadcasting Award for radio and television appearances of the 1992 "Layla" for more than two million times in summer of 1994.
-As of 2011, "Layla" had attained more than six million broadcasts on television and the radio or performances on other records and during live concerts.
+As of 2016, "Layla" had attained more than eight million broadcasts on television and the radio or performances on other records and during live concerts.

 "Layla" was used in Goodfellas during the scene portraying the aftermath of the 1978 Lufthansa heist.
 Director Martin Scorsese planned out the sequence with the song specifically in mind, playing it on set to synchronise with the staging and camera movement.
 The song also plays during the film's ending credits, after a cover of "My Way" by Sid Vicious.

 American record producer DJ Khaled sampled the Derek and the Dominos' arrangement of "Layla" in his 2021 song "I Did It" featuring American rappers Post Malone, Megan Thee Stallion, Lil Baby and DaBaby.